 I'm Michel Martin, and this is TELL ME MORE from NPR News.
 If you are a fan of edgy, urban, cutting-edge entertainment like the comedy show "In Living Color," or entertainers like LL Cool J and Bobby Brown, or Spike Lee's groundbreaking film "Do the Right Thing," then you have seen her dance and choreography work; and you certainly remember that voice.

 (SOUNDBITE OF MOVIE, "DO THE RIGHT THING")

-LEE: (as Mookie) OK, let's do something else then.
+LEE: (As Mookie) Tina, let's do something else, then.

 PEREZ: Thank you for having me.
 It's a pleasure.
 And I love your show.

 MARTIN: Thank you.
 I think we should get the one thing everybody wants to know out of the way up front, which is how come you do have such great hair?